Building Permit - Frequently Asked Questions

 IS ANY WORK EXEMPTED FROM NEEDING A PERMIT?

-Yes, certain exemptions exist within the building code; common exemptions include the following: garden sheds and playhouses not exceeding 200 square feet, fences not over 7 feet, retaining walls not over 4 feet, decks not more than 30 inches above grade without frost footings and are not attached to a structure, and playground equipment.
-Source: 2015 Minnesota Administrative Rules 1300.0120, Subp.
+Yes, certain exemptions exist within the building code; common exemptions include the following: garden sheds and playhouses not exceeding 200 square feet, fences not over 7 feet, retaining walls not over 4 feet, decks not more than 30 inches above grade and not attached to a structure with frost footings and which is not part of an accessible route, and playground equipment.
+Source: Minnesota Rules 1300.0120, Subp.
 4.

 Please note that although building permits may not be required, the City requires zoning review and you should always check with the City prior to beginning any construction activity.